ECB turns screws on Greece, stops accepting collateral

 NO GUARANTEES

-ECB Executive Board member Joerg Asmussen said late last month that Greece's fraught elections in May and June appeared to have pushed the country's austerity program off track.
+ECB Executive Board member Joerg Asmussen said late last month that Greece's fraught elections in May and June appeared to have pushed the country's austerity programme off track.

 This is the second time this year that the ECB has stopped accepting Greek government bonds and government-backed assets as collateral, the first being in late February.